adcockdalton/GeoFlare/README.md

 ## Tech Stack

-For the front-end, we used TypeScript, React, Next.js, Node.js, and Figma.
-For the backend, we used Node.js, FireBase, Python, and FastAPI.
+ The front end was created using React, SASS (for the landing page), Tailwind.css, Typescript, and Next.js.
+The backend was developed using Node.js, FireBase, Python, and FastAPI with Gemini/pytorch integrations for the ML model and the chatbot interface.